chef-boneyard/chef-web-docs-2016/docs_server/source/upgrade_server.rst

 To upgrade to |chef server| 12 from a standalone |chef server oec| server, do the following:

 #.
-Run the following on all machines to make sure all services are in a sane state.
+Run the following command to make sure all services are in a sane state.

    .. code-block:: bash

       $ private-chef-ctl reconfigure

 #.
-Stop all of the front end machines:
+Stop the machine:

    .. code-block:: bash